deis/deis/contrib/openstack/README.md

 **_Please note that this script does not handle floating IPs or routers.
 These should be provisioned manually either by Horizon or CLI_**

 ### Run the provision script

+If you have a fairly straight forward openstack install you should be able to use the provisioning script provided.
+This script assumes you are using neutron and have security-groups enabled.

 Run the [Openstack provision script](provision-openstack-cluster.sh) to spawn a new CoreOS cluster.
 You'll need to provide the name of the CoreOS image name (or ID), and the key pair you just added.
 Optionally, you can also specify a flavor name.
 ```console